 Your Health.
 Your Family.
 Your Choice.

-Each month (or lately, each week), the U.S. Government publishes a new version of its VAERS database (they did weekly releases from 12/8/2009 to 6/9/2010 and from 12/10/2020 to 9/29/2023).
-Most of the differences between versions consist of new VAERS cases that were introduced since the previous version.
+Each month, the U.S. Government publishes a new release of its VAERS database (they did weekly releases from 12/8/2009 to 6/9/2010 and from 12/10/2020 to 9/29/2023).
+Most of the differences between releases consist of new VAERS cases that were introduced since the previous release.
 But the government never closes a VAERS case, and may make changes to any case at any time.
 Sometimes cases are even deleted.

 The VAERS Wayback Machine has a collection of old releases of the VAERS database, starting in 2003.
 It allows you to examine the government data more carefully and observe how the data changes over time.
 Here are some of the things that you can do with the VAERS Wayback Machine:

 |Follow Changes to a VAERS Case|

 Enter a VAERS ID number here to see all changes that have been made to that case since it was first released.
 You can find out when the case first appeared, how it was modified, and if applicable, when it was deleted.
 See the How Differences are Shown section below for more about interpreting the results.

 |Find Differences between Cases in Two Releases of the VAERS Database|

 Select two different VAERS releases.
 All cases that changed from one release to the other are displayed, and the differences described.
 See the How Differences are Shown section below for more about interpreting the results.

 |Find Added/Removed Cases Between Two Releases of the VAERS Database|

 |Search an Older Release of the VAERS Database|

 Do a search of an older VAERS release.

 |How Differences are Shown|